MovieLabs/mddf/README.md

 __NOTE-4:__ This fixes a bug that only occurs when running in the non-interactive mode.

 __NOTE-5:__ The v1.9.0.1 release is a patch providing support for Avails 2.5.2

+__NOTE-6:__ Release 2.0 addresses major security issues associated with the use of the Apache log4j library.
+USE OF EARLIER VERSIONS IS NOT RECOMMENDED.

 ## <a name="h_Overview">2) Overview:</a>